amanpandaverse/Rescrafted/README.md

-# EcoSwap: The Online Scrap & Recycled Handicraft Marketplace
+# EcoSwap: Frontend for Scrap & Handicraft Marketplace

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Stars](https://img.shields.io/github/stars/YOUR_USERNAME/YOUR_REPO?style=social)](https://github.com/YOUR_USERNAME/YOUR_REPO/stargazers)
 [![Forks](https://img.shields.io/github/forks/YOUR_USERNAME/YOUR_REPO?style=social)](https://github.com/YOUR_USERNAME/YOUR_REPO/network/members)

-**EcoSwap** is a green-tech platform designed to promote a circular economy by connecting individuals selling scrap materials with buyers and showcasing handicrafts made from recycled waste.
-Our mission is to turn waste into a valuable resource, reduce landfill, and empower local artisans.
+This repository contains the frontend code for **EcoSwap**, a green-tech platform designed to promote a circular economy.
+It features the user interface for connecting scrap sellers with buyers and for showcasing handicrafts made from recycled materials.

-> **Your trash is another's treasure.** This project transforms the way we think about waste by creating a single ecosystem for recycling, sustainability, and eco-friendly commerce.
+> **Your trash is another's treasure.** This project's interface is designed to transform the way we think about waste by creating an intuitive experience for recycling and eco-friendly commerce.

 ---